microsoft/dynamics365-customerservice-wem-samples/doc/3rdPartyIntegration/Export/Realtime/readme.md

 When the Azure resources have been created, deploy the function app code from your local computer:

-1. Open a command prompt window, and then navigate to the folder that contains the Visual Studio solution file `Integration.Realtime.sln`.
+1. Open a command prompt window, and then navigate to the folder that contains the Visual Studio solution file, **Integration.Realtime.sln**.

 1. Run the following command to compile and publish the function app to an output folder: